Fin-NewWin/cse180/README.md

 CSE-180 Robotics <br />
 I don't use ubuntu but another distribution which has dependency issues with building ros2 from source therefore created this docker image to fix that.
 Should work for other Linux distro.
-If there are issues, make a new issue.
+File an issue if there are bugs.
+I will be updating the class regularly for the 2023 spring semester.

 # Installation